 An extended academic schedule entails a student taking additional time to complete his or her required coursework for the MD degree.
 Students are required to discuss the topic of extending with one of the Student Affairs Deans, the CCOM Registrar, and Financial Services to assure that he/she has a complete understanding of the financial, academic, and other ramifications of that decision.
 In addition, when considering an extended academic schedule, it is strongly advised that the student discuss such a schedule with their course directors and staff in the Medical Student Counseling Center.

 An extended schedule may be requested by a student or mandated by the College acting on the recommendation of the Student Promotions Committee.
 Extended schedules are generally undertaken for academic or personal reasons.
 Extended schedules based on personal circumstances are requested by the student and considered on an individual basis.
-In the first two years, such requests will be considered at any time from acceptance into the College until the published drop date of the semester in progress.
+In the first two years [three semesters starting with the class of 2018], such requests will be considered at any time from acceptance into the College until the published drop date of the semester in progress.
 Extended schedule requests made by M1 or M2 year students will not be granted after the date in the semester when students may no longer drop a course.
 M1 and M2 students should check their exam schedules for this important date.
 Exceptions to this policy can be made due to extenuating circumstances.

 In the clinical years, an extended schedule may be requested at any time by contacting the College’s Registrar to request a schedule change or leave of absence.
 Attempts should be made to undertake such a schedule change following the completion of a clerkship and with at least four weeks notice.